Skip to content

 Content

-We start with a more theoretical introduction covering the software and tools and mindsets for software development.
+We start with a more theoretical introduction covering software and mindsets for software development.

 • Identify the main topics and objectives for the week's lessons.